hpi-swa/sandblocks/README.md

 # Sandblocks
-A projectional editor for Squeak/Smalltalk.
+A block-based editor for Squeak/Smalltalk.

-This is a research prototype.
+> This is a research prototype.
 Hiccups during usage are very much expected.
 Save often.

 ![The sandblocks editor](https://raw.githubusercontent.com/tom95/sandblocks/master/screenshots/sandblocks.png)